hyperion2022/Guidage-en-VR/README.md

 You can introduce a 3D model of your tracked body in the scene in real time and break the isolation from other users by using hand gestures.

+An installation tutorial (in French) is available here: https://www.youtube.com/watch?v=Vo7gqL1Ylao&list=PL2p0aggZPpCXgwYPFILJMbGsMjDVhTx7n

-3 demo videos are available here:
+3 demo videos are also available here:
 - https://youtu.be/3mrPiO7Izbg?si=TqAnH0tzmxjRZ8YI
 - https://youtu.be/3LOeghUUq1E?si=M4hZ5L9VA3i7DYoC
 - https://youtu.be/51O50HOYqTQ?si=LVh63zBdTX8y6qf0